functionless/eventual-website/docs/reference/messaging/event.md

 By defining the type of an event, you can improve the safety and reliability of your application by catching errors at compile time rather than runtime, as well as self-documenting your code by clearly outlining the shape of the data that the event is expected to contain.

-## Publish an Event from outside Eventual
+## Emit an Event from outside Eventual

-To publish an event to a Service's Event Bus from outside Eventual, you will need to obtain the Event Bus's ARN.
+To emit an event to a Service's Event Bus from outside Eventual, you will need to obtain the Event Bus's ARN.
 You can do this by accessing the `events.bus` property of the Service `Construct`, which is the Event Bus for the Service.
 For example, if you have a Service named `myService`:

 ```ts
 const myService = new Service(..);